 Energy costs and temperature continue to rise and you are looking for effective ways to lower your bills at the same time stay cool and comfortable effectively no matter what weather it is.
 The right combination of products, appliances, and technology can give you the comfort you need.

-Using ceiling fan alone might not be enough to provide a sufficient comfort, that’s why you consider air conditioner as another option.
+Using ceiling fan alone might not be enough to provide sufficient comfort, that’s why you consider an air conditioner as another option.
 Is it really using a ceiling fan far cheaper to run than an air conditioner?

 You should be guided in the right direction as to which is the better choice for your family’s needs and budget.